Unreal C++ speedrun

 behaving like

-static_cast but with additional debug checks that are not compiled in shipping.
+static_cast with additional debug checks that are free in shipping.

 With these, you only write T